 Handwriting Without Tears

-Handwriting Without Tears teaches handwriting for children Pre-K through about 5th grade.
+Handwriting Without Tears (HWT) teaches handwriting for children in kindergarten through fourth grade.
 Some distinctives of this program are:

-- it teaches groups of letters together that have similar strokes for their formation or the same starting points for their formation
+- groups of letters that have similar strokes or the same starting points are taught together

 - letters are not slanted for either printing or cursive